open-orchestra/open-orchestra-docs/en/key_concepts.rst

 Content types are a way to create new kinds of content that will be available to contribution.
 Creating a content type allows to define the fields available in the future contents.

-For instance, a 'news' content will have differents fields from an 'article' content, so there would be two distinct content types for these objects : one for the news contents and another for the article contents.
+For instance, a 'news' content will have different fields from an 'article' content, so there would be two distinct content types for these objects : one for the news contents and another for the article contents.

 See also `Presentation of the Content Types`_.